cube-js/cube/docs/Getting-Started-Docker.md

 ### Network config for Linux Users

-For Linux add the following line to your `docker-compose.yml`
+For Linux, add the following line to your `docker-compose.yml`

 ```yaml
 network_mode: "host"